2015 Western & Southern Open – Men's singles

-Defending champion Roger Federer defeated Novak Djokovic in the final, 7–6(7–1), 6–3, to win the men's singles tennis title at the 2015 Cincinnati Masters.
+Defending champion Roger Federer defeated Novak Djokovic in the final, 7–6(7–1), 6–3 to win the men's singles tennis title at the 2015 Cincinnati Masters.
 He won the title without losing a set or having his serve broken for the second time, after 2012.
 It marked the first time Federer defeated the world No. 1 and No. 2 players in consecutive matches en route to a title.
-It was Djokovic's fifth runner-up finish without winning the title.
+It was Djokovic's fifth runner-up finish without winning the title; he would eventually do so in 2018.

 Seeds

 The top eight seeds receive a bye into the second round.